 According to a recent report by the Commonwealth Fund (Bachrach et al., 2014), specific payment reform efforts, such as value-based purchasing and outcomes-based payment models, provide new economic incentives for providers to address patients' social needs.
 For instance, Medicare's Hospital Readmission and Reduction Program, created through the ACA, gives hospitals financial incentives to avoid readmissions by reducing payments to those hospitals where patients with certain medical conditions readmit within 30 days of their prior discharge.
-Although readmissions may be linked to health care quality, evidence also demonstrates a link between social factors (such as income level or insurance status) and risk of readmissions.
-Other payment mechanisms that promote care management, such as capitated, global, and bundled payments, also provide an incentive for providers to address patients' unmet social needs (like inability to afford prescription drugs), which helps to improve health outcomes.
+Although readmissions may be linked to health care quality, evidence also demonstrates a link between social factors and risk of readmissions.
+Other payment mechanisms that promote managing care, such as capitated, global, and bundled payments, also provide an incentive for providers to address patients' unmet social needs, which helps improve health outcomes.
 This is in contrast to traditional fee-for-service models that theoretically incentivize the quantity of services versus the quality of care.